mscbuild/telegram-woocommerce-shop/README.md

 └── README.md
 ~~~

-# 🧩 What the bot will be able to do
+# 🧩 What the bot will be able to do?

 - ✅ Get a list of products from WooCommerce
 - ✅ Show products in Telegram with photos and buttons